eProsima/Fast-DDS-python/README.md

 [![Stars](https://img.shields.io/github/stars/eProsima/Fast-DDS-python.svg)](https://github.com/eProsima/Fast-DDS-python/stargazers)

 *eProsima Fast DDS Python* is a Python binding for the [*eProsima Fast DDS*](https://github.com/eProsima/Fast-DDS) C++ library.
 This is a work in progress, but ultimately the goal is having the complete *Fast DDS* API available in Python.
+Two packages are available in this repository: the proper Python binding, `fastdds_python`, and the examples, `fastdds_python_examples`.

 ## Installation guide